 Inflammatory Bowel Disease Holistic Protocol for Dogs and Cats has been developed by a certified Master Herbalist and certified Canine Nutritionist with The Pet Health and Nutrition Center.
 Our IBD Protocol is the finest coordination of science and research-based recommendations that include diet, supplementation and herbal remedies to help support your dog or cat with inflammatory bowel disease.
 Everyone here at The Pet Health and Nutrition Center truly cares and wants to help your pet get better, so give our suggestions a try because we are confident you will be pleased with the results.

 Inflammatory Bowel Disease is a general term for a group of chronic inflammatory disorders found in dogs and cats that share many common features.
-IBD may be referred to as Crohn's Disease or Colitis both of which have similar causes and symptoms.
-The primary difference is that with Crohn's disease can occur anywhere in the digestive tract, and even affect the skin, eyes and joints, but primarily occurs in your dog or cat's ileum (the last portion of the small intestine) and with Colitis the inflammation is limited primarily to the lining of the colon (large intestine).
+IBD may be referred to as Crohn's Disease or Colitis, both of which have similar causes and symptoms.
+The primary difference is that Crohn's disease can occur anywhere in the digestive tract, and even affect the skin, eyes and joints, but primarily occurs in your dog or cat's ileum (the last portion of the small intestine).
+Colitis on the other hand is primarily limited to the lining of a dog or cat's colon (large intestine).
 In canines and felines with IBD, the immune system mistakes food, bacteria or other materials in the GI tract for foreign substances and responds by sending white blood cells into the lining of the bowels.
 The result of the immune system’s attack is chronic inflammation.

 There are a number of possible causes of your dog or cat's Inflammatory Bowel Disease.
 The more common causes are listed below.